The threat of virus infection is something you need to consider when you venture online.

 All modern routers have built-in firewalls that provide protection for all connected.
 They should be enabled automatically (BT Home Hubs are), but it's worth checking that yours is enabled.

-Methods for accessing routers vary and can be quite technical so you’ll need to check the manual.
+Methods for accessing routers vary and can be quite technical.
+So if you decided to do this it's really important to check the manual or online help pages first.
 However, typically the job involves launching a web browser, typing 192.168.0.1 or 192.168.1.1 into the address bar and pressing Enter.

 You’ll then need to log in (the username will almost certainly be ‘admin’ and the default password may be ‘password’, but check the manual).